South Eleuthera

 South Eleuthera is one of the districts of the Bahamas, on the island of Eleuthera.

 The district had a population of 4,955 in 2010.
 Tarpum Bay and Rock Sound are the largest settlements.

 Transportation

 The district is served by Rock Sound International Airport.

+Politics

+For elections to the Parliament of the Bahamas, it is part of the Central and South Eleuthera constituency.